ministryofjustice/opg-event-store/events/paper-form-requested/index.md

 ---
+id: paper-form-requested
 name: paper-form-requested
 version: 0.0.1
 summary: |
   The donor has indicated an actor wants to complete their actions using a paper form
-producers:
+# producers:
-    - opg.poas.makeregister
+#     - opg.poas.makeregister
-consumers:
+# consumers:
-    - opg.poas.sirius-proposed
+#     - opg.poas.sirius-proposed
 owners:
     - mrlpa
 ---